CloudSlang/cloudslang-webapp/README.md

 > Java 8 installed in order to run.

 > [Maven 3.3.9](https://archive.apache.org/dist/maven/maven-3/3.3.9/binaries/) installed in order to build.

+> SSL Certificate (self-signed or from a Certificate Authority) to be placed under the security folder.

+> SSL Settings to be altered according to the needs, based on the details provided below.

 1. Clone this repository and build it, by running (**mvn clean install**).
    Go to the target folder and look for cloudslang-webapp-0.0.1.zip